mThanuj/nptel-social-networks-notes/README.md

   - Repeat until no one wants to move.
 - Local decision making will lead to global segregation.

+#### Linear Threshold Model

+- It captures the diffusion of information in a social network.
+- Each node has a threshold.
+- When the number of neighbors that are active exceeds the threshold, the node becomes active.

 ### Structural Balance Theory

 - I have two friends, and they dont like each other.